Gary-Ascuy/ssc/README.md

 ![Arm](http://i.ebayimg.com/images/g/lPsAAOSw5ZBWGIax/s-l300.jpg)

 ## Contributions

-if you are interested to participate in this project, you can email me to gary.ascuy@gmail.com. and let's do it T^T)9 this is under construction, one of golds of this project it is have a good and easy way to manage those robots.
+Help me !!! we can create a great module. email me to sync (gary.ascuy@gmail.com) and let's do it, we can have a good module working together T^T)9

 ![We want you for this Project](https://cdn.meme.am/instances/400x/64337504.jpg)